welingtoncb/site-word-press/wp-content/plugins/microthemer/readme.txt

 Contributors: bastywebb, joseluiscruz, ahrale
 Donate link: http://themeover.com/microthemer/
+Tags: css editor, css hero, yellow pencil, elementor, beaver builder, oxygen, customize theme, css plugin, sass, scss, css grid, animation, transition
-Tags: customize theme, visual design tool, css plugin, learn responsive design, SCSS code editor Requires at least: 3.6
+Requires at least: 3.6
 Tested up to: 5.3
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A visual theme editor for responsively customizing the appearance of any WordPress theme or plugin, with or without writing code.
+A CSS editor for responsively customizing the appearance of any WordPress theme or plugin, with or without writing code.

 == Description ==

-Microthemer is a feature-rich visual design plugin for responsively customizing the appearance of any WordPress theme or plugin content (e.g. contact forms), down to the smallest detail.
+Microthemer is a light-weight yet powerful CSS editor for responsively customizing the appearance of any WordPress theme or plugin content (e.g. contact forms), down to the smallest detail.
 Microthemer caters for both coders and non-coders.

 = Main Features (for all users) =